European Cooperation for Space Standardization: Standardization branches

-The ECSS system uses seven branches to classify its documents, of which four are user oriented standardization disciplines (M, E, Q, and U branches), and the other three are related to the definition and development of the ECSS system (P, S, and D branches).
+The ECSS system uses eight branches to classify its documents, of which five are user oriented standardization disciplines (M, E, Q, U and I branches), and the other three are related to the definition and development of the ECSS system (P, S, and D branches).

 Policy branch (P-branch)

 The ECSS policy branch (P-branch), as its name implies, defines the policy, objectives, and organization of the ECSS.
 This branch consists of a single document, which is the first document developed by the ECSS: